ACTE Announces Washington, DC Teacher – Career Technical Education as National Award Finalist

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Associate Professor and Program Coordinator of Career-Technical and Postsecondary Education at the University of Nevada in Las Vegas, NV as the 2026 ACTE Region V Teacher Educator of the Year.
-This award recognizes the finest career and technical education (CTE) educators at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
+ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Terence Richards, Teacher – Career Technical Education at District of Columbia Public Schools in Washington, DC as the 2026 ACTE Region I Teacher of the Year.
+This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Xing is one of five finalists for the 2026 national title.
+Richards is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 9, at 7:00 p.m.
-The Awards Gala is sponsored by Goodheart-Willcox.
-The Army, and Stratasys.
+The event will take place on December 9, 2025, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###